matthewken19/tp/docs/UserGuide.md

 * Finds a common available slot of time amongst a list of students.
 * The list of students can be narrowed down by tag(s).
+* The period of time to look for the common available slot can be specified, otherwise, the default period is between 8 AM to 10 PM.
+* The search on which days can be specified, otherwise, the default will be from Monday to Friday.
+* The duration must be specified.
+* Duration is specified with an `int`, it can be between 1 - 23, indicating 1-hour to 23-hours, although typically one would use values 1-4.
 * The period of time to look for the available common slot can be specified, otherwise, the default period is between 8 AM to 10 PM.
+* The period is specified using 2 `int`s, separated by a `-` (see above).
 * The search on which days can be specified, otherwise, the default will be from Monday to Friday.
+* The days are specified with the lowercase three-letter representation of the day, e.g. `"tue"` or `"wed"`.

 Examples:
 * `slots d/1` finds a common available 1-hour time slot among listed students.